2,000 years of history

 Provence without donkeys would be a less lovely place!
 And we are reminded of this by Alphonse Daudet, the French novelist and playright …

 Our donkeys no longer bear loads – they merely serve as a reminder of a beautiful bygone Provence!
-Our two donkeys Marius and Manon – contemplative and slightly nostalgic – have lived on the estate for more than 15 years, and they are a delight!
+Our two donkeys Cigale and Fourmi – contemplative and slightly nostalgic – have lived on the estate for more than 15 years, and they are a delight!

 The quarries of Calissanne